From plaque reduction to fresher breath, discover why Ascophyllum nodosum is the most researched kelp for canine dental care.

 How is Fresh Snout different from dental chews?

-Chews mainly scrape the surface.
-Fresh Snout provides targeted bioactives daily to support oral cleanliness and fresher breath from within - with measured dosing and minimal calories.
+Dental chews mainly scrape the tooth surface.
+Fresh Snout provides targeted bioactives daily to support oral cleanliness and fresher breath from within, with measured dosing and minimal calories.